mgeeky/Penetration-Testing-Tools/web/py-collaborator/README.md

 ```

 After that,
-a) go to your favorite browser
+- go to your favorite browser
-b) set up it's proxy so it points on **mitmproxy**'s listening interface and port
+- set up it's proxy so it points on **mitmproxy**'s listening interface and port
-c) Load up mitmproxy's certificate by browsing to **http://mitm.it** and selecting your option (int Firefox - you can directly go to the: [http://mitm.it/cert/pem](http://mitm.it/cert/pem))
+- Load up mitmproxy's certificate by browsing to **http://mitm.it** and selecting your option (int Firefox - you can directly go to the: [http://mitm.it/cert/pem](http://mitm.it/cert/pem))
-d) Select trust checkboxes.
+- Select trust checkboxes.

 Then, when in **mitmproxy** interface - type in **'E'** to go to Events log and look for following outputs:
 ```